mattbratt/pc_ships/README.md

 The default update interval is **20 minutes**, with a minimum of **15 minutes** enforced to avoid overloading the system.
 Adjust as needed during setup.

-For a slick UI, check out `lovelace_card_example.yaml` for a sample Lovelace card using vertical stacks and conditionals.
+To use in your UI, check out `lovelace_card_example.yaml` for a sample Lovelace card using vertical stacks and conditionals.

 ---

 <div align="center">
-  <strong>Happy sailing!</strong>
+  <strong>---</strong>
 </div>